mpadel78/uhcl-map/README.md

 # Introduction
-This personaol project serves as online tool to help students, faculty and staff find rooms around Campus.
+This personal project serves as online tool to help students, faculty and staff find rooms around Campus.
 It is supposed to be built using React JS and HighCharts.
 This project will help visualize the the rooms at specific floor of a specific building at UHCL.

 #Contact: